pantheon-systems/documentation/source/content/guides/custom-upstream/04-switch-custom-upstream.md

 Review the [Terminus Switch Upstream example](/terminus/examples#switch-upstreams) before following the steps below to switch your Custom Upstream.

-1. Run the command below to locate your Custom Upstream's machine name, replacing `$org` with your organization name
+1. Run the command below to locate your Custom Upstream's machine name, replacing `$org` with your organization name.

     ```bash
     terminus org:upstream:list $org